-You may be unaware of it but the quality of your everyday life is attributed to the nature around you.
-The air you breathe, the water you drink, the food you eat, and the environment in which you live are all affected by your area’s natural spaces.
-The Macon County Conservation Foundation actively works to restore and preserve these natural areas to ensure a quality of life that not only we can experience but also our children and our children’s children.
+The quality of your everyday life is influenced by nature: The air you breathe, the water you drink, the food you eat, and the environment in which you live are all affected by nature.

-Established in 1981 by two Macon County Conservation District employees, Janet Atkins and Rodney Washburn, the foundation was originally a 501(c)(3) not-for-profit corporation known as the Natural Heritage and Wildlife Foundation.
-The values were the same, to support the preservation and restoration of natural and cultural resources of Macon County but the focus grew to increase awareness through education projects and innovative programming when the name changed to Macon County Conservation Foundation in August of 2003.
+Established in 1981 by two Macon County Conservation District employees, Janet Atkins and Rodney Washburn, the foundation began as a 501(c)(3) not-for-profit corporation known as the Natural Heritage and Wildlife Foundation.
+In 2003, the name changed to Macon County Conservation Foundation.

 Supportive members play a key part in preserving and restoring Macon County’s natural resources.
 Thanks to generous donations of real estate and monetary gifts from the community, this foundation has:

 - Planted over 81 acres of prairie

 - Restored over 2 acres of wetlands

 - Funded the permanent EcoCenter exhibit in Rock Springs Nature Center in 2000

 - Created the Rock Springs-Fairview Bike Trail in the 1990s